Shekomeko Mission Church

 Bethel Union Church

 For the next church in Pine Plains we go back to the as yet unnamed hamlet where Round Top had been.
 We don't know where the members of this little community had been worshiping in the eleven years since the demise of Round Top (the Union Meeting House in the Pine Plains hamlet would have been closest) but in 1838 they decided that they wanted a local church again, this time a union church free to all denominations.
-The amount raised for the construction of the church, to be called Pine Plains Union Church, was $1069.
+The amount raised for the construction of the church, officially called Pine Plains Union Church, was $1069.
 Since many of the subscribers were also involved with the development of the Presbyterian, Methodist, and Baptist churches in the Pine Plains hamlet, our historian Huntting calls the widespread interest shown in this church remarkable and surmises that it was due to their reverence for the former Round Top.
 The land, originally part of the Round Top property, was donated by Samuel Deuel, and the church was completed in the winter of 1839-1840.
 It was 26 x 36 feet with 18 ft. posts.

 "Here stands a high and lofty frame, The Christian temple is its name, The Christians all unite in one, Religion flow from sun to sun."